shariq1989/cookbook/content/recipe/butter_chicken.md

 +++
 title = "Murgh Makhani-Butter Chicken" date = "2021-03-22"
-description = "This creamy, homemade butter chicken can be made in the Instant Pot or the stove-top and tastes just like what you would order from a restaurant.
-This recipe fits the macros for a low carb and keto diet." tags = [
+description = "This creamy, homemade butter chicken can be made in the Instant Pot or the stove-top and tastes just like a restaurant.
+This recipe also fits the macros for a low carb and keto diet." tags = [
     "entree",
     "low carb",